ctu-mrs/ctu-mrs.github.io/docs/simulation/howto.md

 ## 6. automating it using tmux

 * ! this still not the final solution for simulation.
-But it is important to know about.
+But it is essential to know about it.

 The commands we described are not meant to be issued manually every time you want to test your software.
 That would be tedious and also very impractical.